magpie-ea/magpie-base/README.md

 For more information, please visit [the project homepage](https://magpie-ea.github.io/magpie-site/)

+## Documentation
-The docs for the latest version are available at https://epic-bhabha-7e0966.netlify.app/
+The API reference for the latest version is available at [magpie-reference.netlify.app](https://magpie-reference.netlify.app).

 ## Core Development